Construction work causes major delays getting to LaGuardia Airport

 "Today's terrible," said cab driver Jose Betancas.
 "Not just bad, terrible.
 I took like 30-40 minutes just to get out from inside LaGuardia."

-By late afternoon, it had become the second busiest day in the airport's history and could end up being its busiest day ever.
+By late afternoon, it had become the second busiest day in the airport's history.

 The Port Authority has increased police presence by over 50 percent to manage the traffic flow.